luisferreira97/foreman/warehouse/models/overview.md

 Data Makers Fest is held at Alfândega do Porto, a congress center right by the river in beautiful Porto.
 The address is Rua Nova da Alfândega, Edifício da Alfândega, Porto.

+### Data Model

+This project models the main information regarding the festival and its organization.

+⚠️ Disclaimer
+This project is not associated with Data Makers Fest or its organizers.
+All of the information provided here is either based on publicly available data from the festival website or made up by the developers for demo purposes.

 {% enddocs %}